-- Students will examine contemporary learning theories and innovative techniques of teaching and learning (K 6) Mathematics. - Students will become familiar with PDE and NCTM mathematic standards. - Students will learn the critical components that help to create a successful learning environment in (K-6) Mathematics. - Students will overcome challenges of teaching mathematics, reflect upon, and grow from their own experiences of learning and teaching mathematics. - Students will understand the importance of the integration of literature and mathematics.
+- Students will examine contemporary learning theories and innovative techniques of teaching and learning (K 6) Mathematics. - Students will become familiar with PDE and NCTM mathematic standards. - Students will learn the critical components that help to create a successful and engaging learning environment in (K 6) Mathematics. - Students will overcome challenges of teaching mathematics, reflect upon, and grow from their own experiences of learning and teaching mathematics. - Students will understand the importance of the integration of literature and mathematics. - Students will research a current trend in the teaching and learning of elementary mathematics. - Students will engage in activities that pertain to remediation, gifted and ESL students and lessons.